Investing in India’s Textiles Sector: Key Points for Foreign Investors

 India’s textiles sector is highly diversified, producing several products, ranging from traditional handlooms to the production of man-made fibers, such as filament yarn.
 An important sub-segment of this sector is the organized textile industry, which is known for its use of capital-intensive technology, for the creation of those textile products that involve spinning, weaving, and processing as well as garments manufacturing.
 Besides this, India is also the largest producer of cotton and jute in the world.

 Aiming to develop the sector to be worth US$300 billion by 2025-26, the Indian government has planned a Production-Linked Incentive (PLI) Scheme worth US$1.42 billion for the setting up of seven mega textile parks, and to increase the production and exports of man-made fibers.
-The scheme is also expected to raise the value of total exports to US$300 billion by 2024-25.
+The scheme is also expected to raise the value of total exports to US$300 billion by 2024-25 (more information below.)

 The following lists India’s state-wise textile exporting special economic zones (SEZs):